gracenote/django-health-monitor/docs/api/health.rst

 And query string arguments:

-- <detail> is a boolean value that if set to 1 or true will return a JSON response of uids as the keys and 'health state' and 'health severity' details as the corresponding values (optional).
+- <detail> is a boolean value that if set to 1 or true will return a list of dictionaries with keys of 'uid', 'state', and 'severity' and corresponding values (optional).
 If not set, a list of uids will be returned.